plaidfinch/myxine/README.md

 Running at: http://127.0.0.1:1123
 ```

-Then (in another terminal window), run the script:
+Then, in another terminal window, run the script:

 ``` bash
 $ ./examples/python/follow.py